CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 * `docker` (`docker --version`).
 [Install here.](https://docs.docker.com/engine/)
 * `docker compose` (`docker compose version` >= TODO).
 [Install here.](https://docs.docker.com/compose/install/)

-To check if you have each of them run `<command-name> --version` or `<command-name> version`.

 **build**

-We recommend building on an `amd64` platform rather although the Docker BuildKit allows building for different platforms.
+We recommend building on an `amd64` platform, although the Docker BuildKit allows building for different platforms.
+Use at your own risk.

 All commands should be run from the installation directory.